 MATH ED 305 – Tutoring Practicum is offered each semester, which can be taken for one to three credits.
 This course is designed for secondary mathematics teaching majors and minors to develop competencies in mathematics content tutoring skills and interpersonal relations needed in peer tutoring with college students.
 During the practicum, students volunteer as a tutor in the Math Lab.
 Prerequisite for taking this course is having completed MATH 240 with a grade of C- or better.

 IDS 305-Tutoring Practicum is offered each semester, which can be taken for one to three credits.
 This tutoring practicum in math, writing, or reading/study skills is designed to develop competencies needed in peer tutoring with college students.
 Skills in content tutoring and interpersonal relations will be developed through a training program.
 Practicum involves 5-10 hours per week including tutoring, preparation time, and staff meetings.
 Prerequisites: ENGL 101, 102; MATH 240, or college-level reading/study skill proficiency.

-Student Support Services offers a range of information sessions and workshops every year including Outside Scholarships, Financial Literacy, Test Anxiety, Studying Away, and more.
+Educational Success Center offers a range of information sessions and workshops every year including Outside Scholarships, Financial Literacy, Test Anxiety, Studying Away, and more.
 All events are open to the entire student body.
 Please contact us for more information about upcoming workshops.